SynJax: Structured Probability Distributions for JAX: Structured Distributions

 Distributions over most structures can be expressed with factor graphs -- bipartite graphs that have random variables and factors between them.
 We associate to each factor a non-negative scalar, called potential, for each possible assignment of the random variables that are in its neighbourhood.
 The potential of the structure is a product of its factors:

-where $t$ is a structure, $e$ is a factor, and $\phi(\cdot)$ is the potential function.
+where $t$ is a structure, $e$ is a factor/part, and $\phi(\cdot)$ is the potential function.
 The probability of a structure can be found by normalizing its potential:

 where $T$ is the set of all possible structures and $Z$ is a normalization often called partition function.
-It can be thought of as a \emph{softmax} equivalent over an extremely large set of structured outputs that share sub-structures \citep{sutton20074an}.
+This equation can be thought of as a \emph{softmax} equivalent over an extremely large set of structured outputs that share sub-structures \citep{sutton20074an,mihaylova-etal-2020-understanding}.